Looking for the best ways to train a kitten not to bite?

 You’ll have to be consistent in how you respond to biting so that your kitten gets the right message.

-Be gentle, patient, and talk to your vet if your kitten seems too aggressive.
+Be gentle and patient, and talk to your vet if your kitten seems too aggressive.

-What do you think about these 8 best ways to train a kitten not to bite?
+What do you think about these eight best methods for how to stop kitten from biting?
 How did you teach your kitten to stop biting?
 Share your experience in the comment section.

 Olfa knows how to get things done and has a keen business sense that others admire.
 She’s always on the go, coming up with new ideas!
 Her ability to anticipate the needs of her readers and deliver information that they want is what makes CatVills such a success.
 She loves cuddling her cat Picaciu.
 He is her inspiration.